STEP PARENT ADOPTION COLORADO

 Like any other adoption, adopting a stepchild does cost.
 The costs vary from state to state.
 Prices can range anywhere from $500 to $3,500.
 This may include adoption fees, attorney fees, background checks, and any social worker service fees.
 To get the best estimate for the current price of adoption in Denver, CO and surrounding areas, contact our attorneys.

-How Do I File for Step Parent Adoption?
+How Do I File for Step Parent Adoption in Colorado?

 In Colorado, a step parent must meet certain criteria before they are eligible to adopt their step child.
 The step parent must first be at least 21 years of age or older.
 Under state law, the step parent must also have been a resident of Colorado for at least six months.
 Finally, they must undergo and successfully pass several background checks.